miakd/miakd.github.io/project.md

 subtitle: about the blog
 ---

 I built this site through github.
-All maps are open source, and everything is shareable.
+Maps and data are open source; everything is shareable.